mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 #### Properties

 Control properties can be one of three types:
- + **Event-side only:** A function is called to set or retrieve value of this property.
+ + **Event-side only:** A function is called to set or retrieve THE value of this property.
  + **Animatable Properties:** These are double-buffered properties that can be animated.
  + **Custom Properties:** These are dynamic properties that are created for every single instance of the control.
                           Custom properties tend to take a lot of memory, and are usually used by applications or